 If personal injury occurs during a boating accident in Miami, safety becomes paramount.
 It is important to seek medical assistance as soon as possible.
 A common cause of injury in a boating accident involves brain injury from depriving the brain of oxygen in a drowning incident.
 Serious injuries such as bone fractures and concussions are also common when boat passengers fall or are thrown off the vessel in a collision with another boat or object.
 When safe to do so, document the accident by taking note of the vessel’s operator license, registration number, the location of the accident, the water and weather conditions at the time of the accident and the contact information for other individuals involved in the accident.

 Following an injury in a Miami boating accident, it is important to document the treatment of your injuries.
 We recommend keeping a diary where you can document frequency and type of treatment, any incurred expenses, missed work and the treatment progress.
 If a claim for damages is denied, it is important to have sufficient evidence to prove the expenses incurred as a result of a boating accident.
 With time, memories tend to fade and records may become lost, which the insurance companies use to avoid providing just compensation for the victims of boating accidents.

-THE PERAZZO LAW FIRM – DEDICATED TO PUTTING YOUR INTERESTS FIRST…ALWAYS!
+THE PERAZZO LAW FIRM – A DEDICATED Miami Car Accident Lawyer.

 Atendemos con orgullos a la Comunidad Hispana